 The ICE BofA Euro Non-Sovereign Index (50%) and ICE BofA Euro Corporate Euroland Issuers Index (50%) is currently used as a point of comparison against which the Portfolio's financial performance may be compared.
 Through the application of the investment and assessment process set out below, the Sub-Advisor expects to exclude at least 20% of the constituents of the index.
 The Portfolio is otherwise not subject to any constraints in relation to the comparator index, and as a result of the application of the Social Rating Methodology is expected to exhibit significant deviation from the index.

-Overview of the investment and assessment processes
+Overview of the investment and assessment processes Investment process regeneration and development) while excluding those with negative social characteristics.

-Investment process

 The Sub-Advisor's investment process to achieve the social objective is summarised as follows: